 Perhaps to compensate for his not-so imposing physique, lack of good looks, and plebeian background, Gabriele D’Annunzio (1863-1938) embraced excess in everything he did.
 And he did many things: novelist, playwright, poet, aviator and sailor, a genuine war hero, a narcissist, a drug addict, a gifted rabble-rouser, debt-evader, and a noted womanizer.

+A perceptive audio interview with biographer David Maraniss on the life of Barack Obama, including detailed research on his friends and relatives.
 Pulitzer-prize winning biographer and associate editor of the Washington Post David Maraniss ...collected so much detailed information about the life of Barack Obama and his forbears that when he submitted his introduction and chapter titles to the White House to request an interview, the President himself was intrigued and surprised.

 Not every fund manager has a comic book made about them.
 Mark Mobius, the legendary emerging markets investor, has.

 Frida Kahlo produced art that was self-reflecting — 55 of her 143 known paintings were self-portraits.
 A cache of her 6,500 personal photographs was unsealed in 2007, and a small selection of those -- 259 total images -- are now on display in an exhibition entitled "Frida Kahlo: Her Photos," at the Artisphere in Arlington, VA until March 25th.
 Images: Washington Post, WJLA and NPR.
 PBS: Interview with exhibit curator Pablo Ortiz Monasterio. [more inside]